Od Čega Sam Ja: Background

 On 22 March 2024, Rozga released the single "Od čega Sam Ja", written and produced by Ivan Huljić while arranged by him and Leo Škaro and Darko Dimitrov.
 Lyrically, the song discusses both the strengths and the weaknesses of a wounded woman who seems to be amazed at the fact that she can overcome the obstacles on her path.
 The song marks Rozga's first fast-tempo song in the streak of songs released.
+It involves her singing using her higher register.

 Rozga first teased the song to her fans on 19 March along with a shot from its music video posted on her official Instagram account.
 In the video's description, she shared the song's lyrics "Sve puca, a ja cijela ostala" (Everything is falling apart and I am still whole).
 Upon the release, the excerpt video received numerous positive comments from her fanbase.
 Afterwards, she announced it would be released on 22 March 2024 again, alongside excerpts.

 Alongside the release, Rozga wrote the following passage about the song's conception: "It is always good to work with someone, who, one could say you know to the soul and that they know how important it is to stay faithful to yourself.
 I enjoyed in the entire process of making this song, from the first recorded melodies to the end of the filming of the music video which I find to be a real visual dessert and I cannot wait to hear the reactions of my fanbase".

-In 2024, the song received the Cesarica Award for Hit of May.